Seven Falls

+Seven Falls is a series of seven cascading waterfalls of South Cheyenne Creek in South Cheyenne Cañon, Colorado Springs, Colorado, United States.
+It has been a privately owned tourist attraction since it was opened in the early 1880s.
 There is no parking at Seven Falls.
-Complementary round trip shuttle service is provided from the Norris Penrose Event Center.
+Round trip shuttle service is provided from the Norris Penrose Event Center.
 Trails from the top of the falls lead to Midnight Falls, near the headwaters of South Cheyenne Creek, and Inspiration Point.

 Geography

 Seven Falls is located in Colorado Springs along the Front Range.
 It is in a natural box canyon in South Cheyenne Cañon.
 The entrance to the canyon is about 4.5 mi southwest of downtown Colorado Springs on Cheyenne Boulevard.
 The South Cheyenne Cañon road to Seven Falls has been called "The Grandest Mile of Scenery" in Colorado.

 The falls are located in a 1,000 ft granite canyon.
 Ponderosa pine, Douglas fir, Juniper, and Blue Spruce are found in the Seven Falls park.

-Overview

-The falls
+Falls

 The sum of the height of the seven falls is 181 ft and there are a total of 224 steps on the staircase from the base of the falls to the peak.
 There is a wheel-chair-accessible elevator that goes up to the Eagle's Nest observation platform with views of the falls.

 The falls are named in alphabetical order (not top to bottom): Bridal Veil, Feather, Hill, Hull, Ramona, Shorty, and Weimer.
 Susan Joy Paul, author of Hiking Waterfalls in Colorado, describes it as "seven leaps of plunge, cascade, punchbowl, fan, and horsetail spray."

 Seven Falls is Colorado’s only waterfall that is included in the National Geographic list of international waterfalls.
 Local wildlife includes hummingbirds, the Water Ouzel or American Dipper songbird that swims, and Brook and Rainbow Trout.